trapgate/triggerpi/README.md

 the comments at the top of triggerpi.py.
 There's no wiring diagram at the moment.

+## Disclaimer
+This project isn't without risk.
+It involves connecting electrical components to the trigger outputs of your (expensive) XMC-1.
+I have no idea how robust those outputs are to things like short circuits, but you can assume that if you screw things up you might damage your XMC-1, the RaspberryPi, or both.
+If that's not a risk you're comfortable with, don't proceed with this project.

 ## Installation
 These instructions are a little sparse, and assume a fair amount of Linux knowledge.
 They could be improved.
-The installation process is a matter of putting two python files into the pi user's home directory, then setting up systemd to start them at boot time.
+The installation process is a matter of putting two python files into the pi user's home directory on your RaspberryPi, then setting up systemd to start them at boot time.
 (If you're using a version of raspbian that doesn't have systemd, you'll need to use other methods to start the daemon automatically).

 First install a recent build of raspbian on the RaspberryPi, then install the AutomationHat python module by following the instructions in